Semicocycle discontinuities for substitutions and reverse-reading automata: Preliminaries

 Given a substitution in simplified form, there is a very natural direct reading DFA that will generate a one-sided fixed point $\bfu$, given by the proof of Cobham's theorem \cite{Cobham}.
 Its initial state is the first letter $u_0$ of $\bfu$, its states are labelled by letters in $\mathcal A$, and its transition function is given by the maps $\theta_i$, as $\delta(a,i):= \theta_i(a)$.
 Moreover, although the classical literature concerning automata deals with one-sided sequences, it is straightforward to modify the statements to generate two-sided fixed points.
-Namely, to generate the entry $u_{-n}$ of the left-infinite fixed point $\dots, u_{-2}, u_{-1}$, if $(n)_\ell= \overline{\ell -1}\,n_{j}\cdots n_0$, we input the finite word $\ell - 1\,n_{j}\cdots n_0$ in direct reading, but starting at the initial state $u_{-1}$.
+Namely, to generate the entry $u_{-n}$ of the left-infinite fixed point $\dots u_{-2}u_{-1}$, if $(n)_\ell= \overline{(\ell -1)}\,n_{j}\cdots n_0\cdot$, we input the finite word $(\ell - 1)\,n_{j}\cdots n_0$ in direct reading, but starting at the initial state $u_{-1}$.
 We summarise some of the information that we will need in the following lemma; its proof can be found in \cite{Cobham} for the case when $n\in \N_0$, and a simple generalisation works for $n\in -\N$.
+If ${\bfu}$ is a two-sided fixed point, we will call $u_{-1} \cdot u_0$ its {\em seed}.